Kurt von Holleben: Personal life

+Holleben was the professional guardian (Berufsvormundschaft) of Herbert Meinecke (22 August 1916 – 20 October 2011); this role came about due to the large number of orphaned children, and fatherless families created by the 1914-1918 conflict.
+Today we would think of this as being a mentor, and a guide for the young person.
+Hollben sometimes took him travelling with him, and on a prisoner of war form referred to Herbert as his foster son (Pflegsohn).

+He enjoyed travelling, sailing, skiing, ice skating and was a keen swimmer.

 Death

-Following his release from American captivity in March 1946, he wrote to Agfa from Marburg in the hope of returning to work, but the Bitterfeld-Wolfen site was now in Soviet occupied territory making that impossible.
-Holleben died in Marburg on 14 January 1947 of spinal poliomyelitis.
+Following his release from American captivity in March 1946, he wrote to Agfa from Marburg in the hope of returning to work, but the Bitterfeld-Wolfen site was now in Soviet occupied territory making that impossible, so he started a new life as a lecturer at the Marburg adult education center (Volkshochschule).
+Holleben died in the Wehrda auxiliary hospital on 14 January 1947, of spinal poliomyelitis.

 Legacy

 In 1935, Holleben wrote a book on how to use Agfacolour films (Farbenfotografie mit Agfacolor-Ultra-Filmen und Agfacolor-Platten published by Heering of Harzburg).